-*- coding: utf-8 -*-

 Determine the canalizing layer structure of a Boolean function.

-This function decomposes a Boolean function into its canalizing layers
+This method decomposes a Boolean function into its canalizing layers

 (standard monomial form) by recursively identifying and removing